odarapara-ml/road-object-detection/README.md

 ![Python](https://img.shields.io/badge/python-3.10-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green)

-This repository presents the results of my master's thesis in Artificial Intelligence, focused on real-time object detection for autonomous vehicles.
-The project compares YOLOv8n and RT-DETR models trained on the BDD100K dataset (road object detection).
+This project focuses on real-time road object detection for autonomous driving using YOLOv8n and RT-DETR (R101-VD).

-## Objective

-Train and compare lightweight convolutional (YOLOv8n) and transformer-based (RT-DETR-R101-VD) object detection models on 8 classes from the BDD100K dataset.
+Both models are trained and evaluated on a curated version of the BDD100K dataset to detect 8 critical traffic-related object classes.

 ## Object Classes